MITgcm/MITgcm/doc/examples/advection_in_gyre/advection_in_gyre.rst

    :label: eg-adv-gyre-generic-tracer

-where :math:`C` is the tracer concentration in a model cell, :math:`U=(u,v,w)` is the model three-dimensional flow field.
+where :math:`C` is the tracer concentration in a model cell, :math:`U=(u,v,w)` is the model 3-D flow field.
 In :eq:`eg-adv-gyre-generic-tracer`, :math:`S` represents source, sink and tendency terms not associated with advective transport.
 Example of terms in :math:`S` include (i) air-sea fluxes for a dissolved